picojs/picounit/README.md

 #### PICO_ASSERT_EQ(left_expr, right_expr)

 Asserts that the given expressions evaluates are equal.
-If the expressions are not equal, execution of the current test aborts, and an error message is displayed.
+If the expressions are not equal, execution of the current test aborts and an error message is displayed.

 - left_expr  An expression to compare